 We recommend using Ayam Coconut cream with your yoghurt starters as it produces the most consistent results.
 Many other brands contain fillers and preservatives which will effect the quality of your ferment.

 How do I make my yoghurt smooth and creamy?

 Although mixing your yoghurt starter and coconut cream together with a wooden spoon is absolutely fine, blending using a food processor, thermomix or stick mixer will produce the most consistent results.
 If using a thermomix we recommend using the reverse function for 10 seconds on speed 5.
 When using a stick blender or traditional food processer, it’s important to use the lowest speed and try not to blend for too long so that the coconut cream and water do not separate.
 Make sure that you don’t let the mixture sit for too long in contact with metal implements as this can adversely affect the bacteria.

 Where should I store my cultures?

-Cultures should be put in the fridge once they arrive, where they can be stored for up to 6 months.
+Cultures should be put in the fridge once they arrive, where they can be stored for up to 3 months or the freezer for 6 months.